 For additional information, refer to Tips for Preparing a Successful Data Access Request, and Understanding Data Security.
-Please be sure to review the Data Use Certification Agreement for TCGA controlled data and TARGET controlled data.
+Please be sure to review any pertinent Data Use Certification Agreements on dbGaP.

-19.1.4 4) Link your NIH/eRA and Google identities.
+21.1.4 4) Link your NIH/eRA and Google identities.